About The Healing NET Foundation

 They are joined in this work by a dedicated board of directors.
 Click here for bios of our board members.

 Neuroendocrine tumors (NETs) are an unusual set of malignancies that affect patients of all ages, races, and backgrounds.
 The tumors are difficult to diagnose and can cause many unusual symptoms which often lead to improper diagnosis or significantly delayed diagnosis.
 Overall physician knowledge is typically limited, inaccurate, or outdated.
 There is a need for education and communication to help medical professionals more quickly diagnose and more effectively treat NETs.

-Neuroendocrine cancer often traverses other multiple specialty diseases so the diagnosis can be confusing and erroneous.
-This disease requires the skills of many specialty medical fields, including: surgery, oncology, endocrinology, gastroenterology, radiology, nuclear medicine, pathology, general medicine, pulmonology, and radiation oncology, and even pediatricians.
+Neuroendocrine cancer often requires the skills of many specialty medical fields, including surgery, oncology, endocrinology, gastroenterology, radiology, nuclear medicine, pathology, general medicine, pulmonology, cardiology, and possibly pediatrics.

-Patients are uninformed and frustrated by a lack of answers or confusing recommendations from multiple physicians.
-Therefore, NET continues to be the “mystery disease”.
+NET patients rely on nurse navigators, nutritionists, social workers, palliative care, and others.
+Patients may be frustrated by a lack of answers or confusing recommendations from multiple physicians.

 Healing NET’s focus is advocating for a new standard of care NET patients deserve.